 A human judge, obviously, would be looking for quality.
 So let’s talk about what that means in concrete terms.

-What does quality look like?
+Now that we know quality content matters most for SEO ranking factors, what does quality look like?
 It helps to keep in mind Google’s goal: they want their search engine to return results that are most useful to you — the user.
 So what makes content useful?
 When you enter a search term, what are you hoping to find?

 If you made a list, we think the following four things would be on it.